Home Talcum Powder Ovarian Cancer

 Talcum Powder & Ovarian Cancer

-Studies suggest talcum powder applied directly to a woman’s genital area or on sanitary napkins, diaphragms or condoms may cause cancer of the ovaries.
-A study by the American Cancer Society lists talcum powder as a risk factor for ovarian cancer, the deadliest cancer of the female reproductive system.
+Due to the rarity of ovarian cancer, studying its connection with talcum powder is challenging.
+While research is inconclusive, a study by the American Cancer Society lists talcum powder as a risk factor for ovarian cancer, the deadliest cancer of the female reproductive system.

 This is an active lawsuit